Professional Development

 No Email Provided

 Dr. Fullner has been with Seattle U Law since 2008 and runs the law school’s judicial clerkship program.
-She enjoys serving on the University’s Conduct Review Board and the editorial board for Seattle U Law’s Lawyer Magazine, along with engaging with students, colleagues, and alumni as a Racial Justice Book Group facilitator.
-Through the law school, Dr. Fullner has participated in both the Racial Justice Leadership Institute and Advanced Racial Justice Leadership Institute development programs.
+She serves on Seattle U’s Conduct Review Board, Board of Trustees Mission Integration Committee, Bar Success Committee, and Lawyer Magazine Editorial Board.
+She previously served the law school as a Racial Justice Book Group Facilitator, Staff Council Chair, Faculty & Staff Annual Campaign Co-Chair, and University Ambassador to the United Way.
+Through the law school, Dr. Fullner has also participated in both the Racial Justice Leadership Institute and Advanced Racial Justice Leadership Institute development programs.

-Outside of her work at Seattle U, Dr. Fullner is a member of the William L. Dwyer Inn of Court and Alpha Sigma Nu, the honor society of Jesuit universities.
-She is on the Washington State Bar Association’s Small Town & Rural Practice Committee and maintains an active bar license so that she can devote time to pro bono work — Dr. Fullner was selected for the Association of American Law Schools’ first-ever Pro Bono Honor Roll for her work with the Seattle Clemency Project.
-In her free time, she is part of several community volunteer organizations and loves visual art (creating it and appreciating it), home improvement, writing essays and short stories, and playing piano well but guitar and ukulele poorly.
+Outside of her work at Seattle U, Dr. Fullner is a member of the William L. Dwyer Inn of Court and Alpha Sigma Nu, the honor society of Jesuit universities, and has served on the Washington State Bar Association’s Small Town & Rural Practice Committee.
+She maintains an active bar license so that she can devote time to pro bono work and was selected for the Association of American Law Schools’ first-ever Pro Bono Honor Roll for her work with the Seattle Clemency Project; she has received a President's Volunteer Service Award (Bronze) for her other pro bono service as well.
+In her free time, she loves visual art (creating it and appreciating it), home improvement, writing essays and short stories, and playing piano well but guitar and ukulele poorly.
 Erin's favorite day of the week is movie and takeout night with her partner and kids (one human child, one feline child).

 The Center for Professional Development (CPD) serves the students and alumni of Seattle University School of Law with the expertise and insights to build a meaningful career in the law and related fields.